dime-coin/electrum-docs/cmdline.rst

 How to use the daemon
 ---------------------

-By default, commands are sent to an Electrum daemon.
+By default, commands are sent to an Electrum-Dime daemon.
 Here is how to start and stop the daemon:

 .. code-block:: bash